The U.S. Once Had A Ban On Assault Weapons — Why Did It Expire?

 But many surveys show the opposite.

-A survey done this month by Morning Consult and Politico found seven in ten voters, including 54% of Republicans, supported "a ban on assault-style weapons."
+A survey done this month by Morning Consult and Politico found 7 in 10 voters, including 54% of Republicans, supported "a ban on assault-style weapons."
 Even higher percentages supported a ban on high-capacity magazines and a purchase age of at least 21 for any gun.
 The survey, done Aug.
-5-7, included 1,960 interviews and had a margin of error of +/- 2%.
+5-7, included 1,960 interviews and had a margin of error of two percentage points.

-Given that similar percentages supported a ban after the shootings of the early 1990s and after the Sandy Hook and Parkland tragedies, there would seem to be a long term pattern.
+Given that similar percents supported a ban after the shootings of the early 1990s and after the Sandy Hook and Parkland tragedies, there would seem to be a long-term pattern.

 Whether that can be translated into legislative action by the current political establishment is — as always — another question.